will-lancer/will-lancer.github.io/README.md

  * PHY 301: Electromagnetic Theory I.
  * MAT 320: Introduction to Analysis.

-### What I'm currently reading (updated 6/4/24)
+### What I'm currently reading (updated 6/10/24)
 I'm basically just prepping for my graduate courses next semester, in addition to some topical reading on PDEs and QM.
- * For classical mechanics, I'm going through *Modern Classical Mechanics* by Helliwell and Sahakian.
+ * For classical mechanics, I'm finishing up *Modern Classical Mechanics* by Helliwell and Sahakian.
- * For algebra, I'm going through Aluffi's *Algebra: Chapter 0*.
+ * For algebra, I'm going through Aluffi's *Algebra: Chapter 0* (best algebra book ever!).
  * For fun (and because I'm taking PDEs this summer), I'm going through Pivato's *Linear Partial Differential Equations and Fourier Theory* and a few quantum mechanics textbooks: Zwiebach's, Woit's, and Binney and Skinner's.
+   Most of my focus is on classical mechanics and algebra, though.

 ## Industry
 My main interests in business are:
- * Economical nuclear fission.
+ * Economical nuclear fission, and commercial nuclear fusion.
  * Quantitative finance.
- * The prospect of AGI; applying artificial intelligence to specific industries (finance, energy efficiency, customer service, etc.).
+ * The prospect of AGI; applying high-level artificial intelligence to specific industries (finance, energy efficiency, customer service, etc.)

 ## Hobbies
 Outside of physics and math, I enjoy,
-  * Lifting weights (especially leg day).
+  * Lifting weights (especially leg day; ATG all day.)
-  * Brazilian jiu-jitsu.
+  * Brazilian jiu-jitsu (I train at [Vanguard Academy](https://www.vanguardjj.com)).
   * Reading about quantitative finance.
   * Learning Mandarin Chinese.